-The AV-30-E has the option to act as an altitude and direction control input for the BendixKing AeroCruze 100/xCruze 100/TruTrak Vizion (385 and PMA) autopilot or the Trio 'Pro Pilot' autopilot.
+Without an AV-APA, the AV-30-E can also directly act as an altitude and direction control input for the BendixKing AeroCruze 100/xCruze 100/TruTrak Vizion (385 and PMA) autopilot or the Trio 'Pro Pilot' autopilot.
 The autopilot and AV-30-E are connected to one another via half duplex RS-232 serial.

 The AV-30-E sends a Set Altitude (SALT), a current altitude, a Set Vertical Speed (SVS), a desired direction, and a current direction to the autopilot.

 The pilot controls these via the center knob PUSH-SET menu and displays the data via graphical or textual overlay fields.

-There are four autopilot control modes.
+There are five autopilot control modes.
 Each mode uses a different combination of desired direction and current direction to achieve different types of flight goals as show in Table 14-1- Autopilot Modes.
 For further details on Autopilot control see section 14 Autopilot.